Ev-Kirche-im-Rheinland/guideline-tls/README.md

 ## tls minimum standards
-These minimum standards are for obtaining, setting up, or verifying Transport Layer Security Protocol (TLS) configurations on servers.
+these minimum standards are for obtaining, setting up, or verifying transport layer security protocol (TLS) configurations on servers.

 Version: 0.1